-Second, employees are offered paid attendance at the College Business Management Institute (CBMI) held each summer at the University of Kentucky.
-This outstanding program, in its 57th year, leads to a certificate after completing a 3-year program.
+Second, employees are offered paid attendance at the College Business Management Institute (CBMI) sponsored by SECUBO and held each summer at the University of Kentucky.
+This outstanding program leads to a certificate after completing a 3-year program.
 The training covers all facets of university business.
 The faculty is comprised of senior leaders from colleges and universities across the nation.
 Participants establish contacts with peers at other schools and make lasting friendships.